chandiwalaaadhar/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

   - Plateau is a region where the derivative is close to zero for a long time.
   - This is where algorithms like momentum, RMSprop or Adam can help.

+**How do you choose $\beta$?**

+- The larger the momentum $\beta$ is, the smoother the update because the more we take the past gradients into account.
+But if $\beta$ is too big, it could also smooth out the updates too much.
+- Common values for $\beta$ range from 0.8 to 0.999.
+If you don't feel inclined to tune this, $\beta = 0.9$ is often a reasonable default.
+- Tuning the optimal $\beta$ for your model might need trying several values to see what works best in term of reducing the value of the cost function $J$.

 ## Hyperparameter tuning, Batch Normalization and Programming Frameworks